 as $\e \downarrow 0$.
-Now by Scheffe's theorem, it follows that the annealed finite dimensional distribution of $Y^{(\e)}$ converges weakly to the finite dimensional distribution of the Brownian bridge.
+Now by Scheffe's theorem, it follows that the annealed finite-dimensional distribution of $Y^{(\e)}$ converges weakly to the finite-dimensional distribution of the Brownian bridge.

 Let us now verify tightness.
 Recall that $X(\e t) =\sqrt{\e} Y_t^{(\e)}$.
-Observe that by union bound followed by Markov inequality we have Thus
+Observe that by union bound followed by Markov inequality we have

-Note that by one point short-time tail bounds from Proposition \ref{p:stkpzeq} \ref{p:stail}, the second expression above goes to zero as $\delta\downarrow 0$ uniformly in $\e\le 1$.
+Note that by one-point short-time tail bounds from Proposition \ref{p:stkpzeq} \ref{p:stail}, the second expression above goes to zero as $\delta\downarrow 0$ uniformly in $\e\le 1$.
 For the first expression, by Lemma \ref{l3} we have

 where $B'$ is a Brownian bridge on $[0,\e]$.
-By scaling property of Brownian bridges we may write the last expression simply as where $B$ is a Brownian bridge on $[0,1]$.
-This expression is free of $\e$ and by H\"older-continuity of Brownian bridge, this goes to zero with rate $O(\delta^{1/2-\gamma})$ for any $\gamma>0$.
+By scaling property of Brownian bridges we may write the last expression simply as where $B$ is a Brownian motion on $[0,1]$.
+This expression is free of $\e$ and by \cite[Lemma 1]{fis} this goes to zero with rate $O(\delta^{1/2-\gamma})$ for any $\gamma>0$.
 Thus we have shown

-Since $Y_{0}^{(\e)}=0$, by standard criterion of tightness (see Theorem 4.10 in \cite{ks}) combined with finite dimensional convergence shown before, we have weak convergence to Brownian Bridge.
+Since $Y_{0}^{(\e)}=0$, by standard criterion of tightness (see Theorem 4.10 in \cite{ks}) combined with finite-dimensional convergence shown before, we have weak convergence to Brownian Bridge.
 This completes the proof. \end{proof}